LogtalkDotOrg/logtalk3/manuals/sources/devtools/packs.rst

 index third-party packs.

 Pack checksums are checked by default.
-But pack signatures are only checked if requested as packs are often unsigned.
+But pack signatures are only checked if requested, as packs are often unsigned.
 Care should be taken when adding public keys for pack signers to your local system.

-Registry and pack spec files plus the registry loader file are compiled by term-expanding them so that only expected terms are actually loaded and only expected ``logtalk_load/2`` goals with expected relative file paths are allowed.
+Registry and pack spec files, plus the registry loader file, are compiled by term-expanding them so that only expected terms are actually loaded and only expected ``logtalk_load/2`` goals with expected relative file paths are allowed.
 Predicates defining URLs are discarded if the URLs are neither ``https://`` nor ``file://`` URLs or if they contain non-allowed characters (currently, only alpha-numeric ASCII characters plus the ASCII ``/``, ``.``, ``-``, and ``_`` characters are accepted).
 But note that this tool makes no attempt to audit pack source files themselves.

-Registries and packs can always be pinned so that they are not accidentally updated to a version that you may not had the chance to audit.
+Registries and packs can always be pinned so that they are not accidentally updated to a version that you may not have had the chance to audit.

 Best practices
 --------------